actuallydoc/Rust-Invoicer/README.md

 Step 3: Install Pdfium dynamic library and place it inside a pdfium folder
 ```
 #### Features
+- [❓] A Table that expands automatically with each service you add to your invoice(This can be useful in other projects)
 - [✔] GUI
 - [✔] Invoice generator
 - [✔] Fixed invoice template with table support